robert-burton/object-tracking-demo/readme.md

 # Computer Vision with Python
- Deep learning model for realtime object-detection and object-tracking , using pre-trained YOLOv5s and DeepSORT.
+ Deep learning model for real-time object-detection and object-tracking , using pre-trained YOLOv5s and DeepSORT.

 Video: https://youtu.be/r3nYpwrkDjE